 When used topically, castor oil can help heal injuries and tamper inflammation.
 Make a castor oil pack with turmeric to glean the anti-inflammatory benefits of both of these beneficial ingredients.

-I think you’ll find that these easy ways to use turmeric can amp up your nutrition game and are accessible, not crazy or off the wall.
+I think you’ll find that these easy ways to use turmeric can amp up your nutrition game and are accessible, not off the wall.
 Try them out and see what you think!

 Bonus Turmeric Tips